COVID-19 (novel coronavirus) information and updates

 These restrictions have been applied in the interest of the ongoing health and safety of Cherbourg residents.

-Cancellation of elective surgery and outpatient appointments
+Elective surgery and outpatient appointments

 Our hospitals, healthcare workers and GPs are working hard to balance the needs of the emergency, acute, elective and outpatient care of Queenslanders whilst ensuring they can continue to provide safe and timely care to those who need it most.
-Hospitals are creating additional capacity through partnering with the private sector and working with community partners to deliver urgent care.

 Visitor restrictions and measures of entry to our hospitals